Love Hurts♥Love Advice for the Broken Hearted

 To love is to risk.
 To love is to face the possibility that you might experience loss.
 Be glad that you are a feeling person who has the ability to feel for others deeply.
 Feelings add to the richness of life; go for the richness.
 Like Faith Hill sings, “When it comes to sitting it out or dance, I hope you dance.”
 And I hope you love.

 Find that good person, and then give the object of your affections all its worth.
+Learn about your psychological defense mechanisms given provided at my article, Threatened?
+Out Come Your Defense Mechanisms.
 Here’s a line of hope from Oriah Mountain Dreamer’s poem for the walking wounded who seek new possibilities, “Love as if you have never been hurt.”